trikko/filesharing/README.md

    }
 }
 ```
+4. Build & run the project `dub --build=release`.
+You need the latest D compiler from [dlang.org](https://dlang.org)
-4. Upload a file with `curl --data-binary @/path/to/file.mp4 https://your_server/name.mp4` or from stdout `man ls | col -b | curl --data-binary @- https://your_server/man.txt`
+5. Upload a file with `curl --data-binary @/path/to/file.mp4 https://your_server/name.mp4` or from stdout `man ls | col -b | curl --data-binary @- https://your_server/man.txt`

 ## Support the Project